 With your baby taking up so much of your tummy real estate (can you even see your toes now?), your abdomen is under a lot of pressure.
 Your stomach, along with all of your other abdominal organs, is being pressed on and it simply has less room for food now.
 Reflux and heartburn are also common niggles as your growing baby claims his space.
 As such, your brain has decided to tell you that you’re not that hungry as a way to combat all that squishing.

 Your baby is growing, growing, growing!

-While your tummy may be shrinking, your baby is growing at a great rate of knots.
-In fact, during these last three months of pregnancy, most babies gain half their weight.
+While your stomach may be shrinking, your baby is growing at a great rate of knots.
+In fact, during these last three months of pregnancy, most babies gain half their birth weight.

-As your baby is getting so much bigger now, he needs you to keep on fueling his growth with good food.
+So as your baby continues to get so much bigger, he really needs you to keep on fuelling his growth with good food.

 MORE Stages of Pregnancy

 When you do snack though, it’s important that you snack smartly.
 What you want to be feeding your baby, via what you eat, is quality, not quantity.
-Eating well in pregnancy is also good for you, especially if you are feeling low on energy.
+Eating thoughtfully in pregnancy also has plenty of benefits for you, especially if you are feeling low on energy.